Saudi Arabia: Agriculture

-Al-Hasa is known for its palm trees and dates.
-Al-Hasa has over 30 million palm trees which produce over 100 thousand tons of dates every year.

-Saudi Arabia's predominantly arid environment, poor soil, and traditional nomadic lifestyle have long favored pastoralism, particularly of camels, sheep, and goats; agricultural production has historically been localised and oriented towards basic subsistence.
+Saudi Arabia's predominantly arid environment, poor soil, and traditional nomadic lifestyle have long favoured pastoralism, particularly of camels, sheep, and goats; agricultural production has historically been localized and oriented towards basic subsistence.
 Less than two percent of the total land area is used for crops, with agriculture constituting only a fraction of GDP (2.5 percent) and employing a similar proportion of the workforce.

 Initial attempts to develop dairy farming on a commercial scale occurred in the Al Kharj District south of Riyadh during the 1950s.
 Serious large-scale agricultural development began in the 1970s, particularly with wheat, with the government launching an extensive programme to promote modern farming technology; establish rural roads, irrigation networks and storage and export facilities; and encourage agricultural research and training institutions.
 The kingdom has continued prioritizing domestic food production through subsidies and generous incentives.

 Owing to these efforts, there has been substantial growth in the production of all basic foods: Although it still imports the bulk of its food needs, Saudi Arabia is self-sufficient in several commodities, particularly wheat, meat, milk, and eggs.
 The country exports dates, dairy products, eggs, fish, poultry, fruits, vegetables, and flowers.
 Dates, which are indigenous to Saudi Arabia and a traditional staple of its diet, are now mainly grown for global humanitarian aid; the kingdom is the world's second largest producer after Egypt, producing 1.6 million tonnes as of 2022.
 Another indigenous crop, the olive, is also heavily cultivated: The Al Jouf region has millions of olive trees—including the world's largest olive farm at 7,713 hectares—and the number is expected to increase to 20 million trees.
 Saudi farmers also grow substantial amounts of other grains such as barley, sorghum, and millet.